btk/etimolojiturkce-api/README.md

 Welcome, we are eager to see how creative minds can use our etymology database in their project.

-EtimolojiTurkce.com has about **14.000 Turkish word**'s etymological explaination, over 3.000 daily visitors and has a special search engine designed for Turkish words.
+EtimolojiTurkce.com has about **14.000 Turkish word**'s etymological explanation, over 3.000 daily visitors and has a special search engine designed for Turkish words.

 In this documentation and repository you can see the examples of how you can use etimolojiturkce.com HTTP api in your projects.